thomazeau/jgrecipes/docs/BananaBread-SourCream.md

 <!--
 ## Notes
+**20240113**: Second batch.
+Mix 100g sourdough with ½ cup flour + some liquid from the mashed bananas and let bloom 2 hours.
+Next time, need to add the sourdough mix before the banana mash, as I noticed clumps of sourdough in the baked bread.
+Reduced sour cream to ¾ cup.
+Keep total flour @ 2¼ cups.
+Bake 1h15 @ 300℉.

-20240106: Use 100g sourdough.
+**20240106**: Use 100g sourdough.
 Reduce flour to 2 cups.
 Took 1h15 @ 300℉ to fully bake.
 Rises nicely in oven.
 Releases beautifully from pans.
 Texture is moist.
 Tastes delicious.
 Next time keep flour @ 2¼ cups, allowing perhaps bake time to be reduced.

 ## Sources